 - Travelex Travel Insurance – best overall

-- World Nomads – offers the most comprehensive coverage
+- TravelInsurance.com – a marketplace that helps you find the most comprehensive coverage

-On the other hand, a good travel credit card helps you get the best deals on flights and accommodation.
+Ski trips are incredibly expensive – there’s no way to avoid that fact.
+A good travel credit card helps you get the best deals on flights and accommodation, so you can spend more time on the slopes and less time stressing out about how much your ski-in, ski-out room cost.
 Some of these travel cards even help you earn points that can cater to an entire trip’s cost.

 - Amex platinum – earns you 5x reward points if you book a flight with America Express Travel or directly with airlines.
 You also earn 5x points for prepaid accommodation through American Express Travel.